 The 17-year-old teenager Esperança Vitória did not want to.
 She gave up and moved away from art for more than 20 years despite her parents making crafts until the last breath of strength.

 Until she reached 38 years old, without feeling personally and professionally fulfilled and having embarked on what many in her native village (and probably the 17 year old girl would have laughed at the idea) said it was the impossible and one '' shooting in the foot '': saying goodbye to a stable job of 14 years, in exchange for the unsustainability of handicrafts.

 You are crazy, many said.
 But I had always hope... because I knew that it was necessary to revolutionize the cycle, to end the theory that "it has always been this way and it will continue to be this way."

 - No. Here is the moment when I say: it has always been like this, and this is where it ends.

-Because there is a reason for handicrafts to die in the hands of the wisest: because it is time to value the things we have, before we lose them.
+Because it's time to end the reason for handicrafts die in the hands of the wisest: it is time to value the things we have, before we lose them.

 Proving everyone how ancestral arts can coexist in a modern world.
 And that each piece provides a reason for the existence of the next generation of artisans.

 Today's handicrafts are more '' expensive '' than in the past, yes.
 Because it has to be.
 Because it is not possible to continue working in the same way as in the past, in a parallel market that took us to where we are today: on the verge of oblivion.
 And in us, consumers, there must also be this responsibility to know that living with less is actually having more.
 That investing in quality is really saving.

 Although there is a greater investment in each piece, there will also be less waste, more intention and love behind everything we do, have and are.

 We have to understand that nowadays we don't buy mere products: we buy stories, emotions, brands with life values that are in line with our owns.
 This is true luxury.
 And you don't have to be rich to have it.